lindeloev/morality/analysis/morality_notebook_pgg.md

 About
 =====

-This is the analysis that accompanies the paper "Morality in the time of cognitive famine" by Panos, Jonas, Michaela, and....
+This is part of the analysis that accompanies the paper "Morality in the time of cognitive famine" by Panos, Jonas, Michaela, and others.
+You are now looking at the analysis of **experiment 1 and 2** using the Public Goods Game.

-To be continuted...

 Setting up
 ==========